-Our main goal when choosing a PC case was to get one that has good ventilation so that the CPU and GPU get enough air to breathe.
-The second thing we wanted you to have was two USB Type-A 3.0 ports at the front so that you can transfer data from one storage drive to another quickly.
+Our main goal when choosing a PC case was to get one that has a good ventilation so that the CPU and GPU get enough air to breathe.
+The second thing is that the case should have a good build quality so that it doesn’t bend/brake while assembling the PC and also lasts long.
+Third, it should be spacious on the inside so that you can install components in it without any hassle.
+Last but not the least, it should have two USB Type-A 3.0 ports at the front so that you can transfer data from one storage drive to another quickly.
 After all, it is something that people do quite often.

-The most affordable PC case to match our requirements was the SilverStone Fara R1.
+The most affordable PC case to match our requirements is the SilverStone FARA R1.
 With a price tag of ₹3,450, it has a mesh panel at the front with support for three 120mm fans.
 Additionally, you can install a total of three fans at the top and the rear.
 So the airflow is sorted.
 Then there are two USB Type-A ports at the front, just like we wanted.
 Fortunately, it also has a PSU cover for a neat and clean look on the outside.
 So, that’s a bonus.

 Now that you know which products to buy and from where, the first thing would be to acquire all the parts.
 However, do check the prices of all the products on various websites and even offline stores before buying.
 It is possible that you might get a few products for a cheaper price at offline stores compared to online stores.
 We experienced this during our all-white gaming PC build.